jkwchui/chem-jon-hk/docs/chem/lessons/Y1/Week6/Session1.md

 2. the selection have all been examples of "*small molecules*",
 3. you have only seen a single copy, when real world molecules exist as a dynamic population

 In two sessions this week we will use [AtomSmith](https://www.atomsmith.co) to overcome some of these limits.
-Click on the following button, then follow the instructions in the printed notes to
+Click on the following button, then login using your LPCUWC Google account.
+Instructions are in the printed notes; follow to

 1. complete the *Measuring Models of Molecules* and
 2. complete the *Exploring Molecules in Your World 2* experiences